jacknaylordunn/AMS-Staff-Hub/firestore.rules.md

     // Announcements
     // - All authenticated users can read.
-    // - Only Managers/Admins can create.
+    // - Only Managers/Admins can create or delete.
     match /announcements/{announcementId} {
         allow read: if request.auth != null;
         allow create: if isManagerOrAdmin(request.auth.uid);
-        allow update, delete: if false; // Announcements are immutable }
+        allow update: if false; // Announcements are immutable allow delete: if isManagerOrAdmin(request.auth.uid);
+    }

     // Notifications